Now booking · Friday consults

 The patio at the farmshop is the Westside's quiet boardroom and most beloved long lunch.
 A kale salad with seven things you can't pronounce, a crisp glass of something pale, the conversation that drifts past the hour mark.
 You leave better than you arrived.

 Brentwood at its best is this: indulgent and considered, beautiful and careful.
 We try to be the same.
 The chair at suite 660 is six minutes from the patio.
-So when the long lunch is done and the afternoon turns slow, the consult that's been on your list for a season can finally happen — calm, unhurried, on your time.
+So when the long lunch is done and the afternoon turns slow, the consult with Dr. Rostami that's been on your to-do list can finally be checked off — calm, unhurried, at your pace, in a private setting.

 iv.